"What is your compensation plan?"

 Develop a Communication Plan

 All your employees should understand the compensation plan clearly.
 You can distribute in different methods that seem fit for you, like email, or group gatherings.
 What's important is, you’ve to ensure every query from the employees is addressed.
-Compensation plans may be a little complex for some to understand, and it’s your responsibility to make your employees understand it.
-This is vital in developing trust with them.
+Compensation plans may be a little complex for some to understand, and it’s your responsibility to make sure your employees understand it.

 Monitor Your Compensation Plan